Shini Somara

 Shini Somara (born Shini Somarathne; July 30, 1979) is a British mechanical engineer, media broadcaster, producer and author.
 She has presented TechKnow on Al Jazeera America and reporting for various BBC shows including The Health Show.
 Somara has also hosted two educational series of physics and engineering videos on the Crash Course YouTube channel for PBS Digital Studios.
 She has been a presenter on BBC America, Sky Atlantic, BBC1, BBC2, and PBS.

 Early life and education

 Somara is the eldest of three daughters born to a Sri Lanka-born mechanical engineer and his Malaysian wife (both studied at South Bank University, formerly Borough Polytechnic Institute).
 Somara's father runs a mechanical engineering consultancy for building services.

-Born and raised in London, Somara studied at Henrietta Barnett School, and began her mechanical engineering career at Brunel University London, completing a Bachelors of Engineering before moving on to an engineering doctorate (EngD), which she was awarded in 2003 for her doctoral thesis, Dynamic Thermal Modelling Using CFD.
+Born and raised in London, Somara studied at Henrietta Barnett School, and began her mechanical engineering career at Brunel University London, completing a Bachelor of Engineering before moving on to an engineering doctorate (EngD), which she was awarded in 2003 for her doctoral thesis, Dynamic Thermal Modelling Using CFD.
 Somara's specialization was in computational fluid dynamics, where computer simulations are used to visualise phenomena invisible to the naked eye, helping engineers to understand how fluids flow.

 Somara has a published paper in the International Journal of Ventilation titled "Transient Solution Methods for Dynamic Thermal Modelling within CFD".